Spinach vs Romaine: Which is Better? An Ultimate Comparison

-Spinach has 3.63 grams of carbohydrates, and romaine has 3.29 per 100 grams.
-Romaine provides 0.34 grams fewer than spinach.
-That’s 10% fewer carbohydrates per 100 grams making romaine better for low-carb diets.
+Spinach has 3.63 grams of carbohydrates, and romaine has 3.29 per 100 grams, 10% fewer making it better for low-carb diets.

 The difference isn’t large but when limiting the total amount, every gram can make a difference at the end of the day.

 For people who have celiac disease, whether one food contains gluten will automatically make the decision which to choose.
 Some people prefer following a gluten free diet, therefore it’s important also.